-In either case, however, the Form I-589 is just the beginning of your efforts to prove that you merit a grant of asylum based on past of future persecution in the home country.
-Preparing persuasive documentation in support of your request will be critical.
+In either case, however, the Form I-589 is just the beginning of someone's efforts to prove that they merit a grant of asylum based on past of future persecution in the home country.
+Preparing persuasive documentation in support of this request will be critical.
 This article will describe why this is and how to handle the document portion of your asylum application.

-In order to do prepare persuasive supporting materials, you first need to understand what factors are important to an Asylum Officer of Immigration Judge reviewing your application.
-These include the following:
+In order to do prepare persuasive supporting materials, you first need to understand what factors are important to an asylum officer or immigration judge (IJ) reviewing your application.
+These factors include:

-Including persuasive supporting documents with your Form I-589 can strengthen your legal claim to asylum, explain why no bars apply to you, and improve your credibility.
+Including persuasive supporting documents of all these things with your Form I-589 can strengthen your legal claim to asylum, explain why no bars apply to you, and improve your credibility.

-Make sure to include only documents that are relevant and helpful to your asylum claim, and preferably are from believable sources.
+Make sure to include only documents that are relevant and helpful to your asylum claim, and that preferably came from believable sources.
 Focus on quality, not quantity.
-All the documents must be consistent with your personal story.
+All documents must be consistent with your personal story.
 Documents from official sources or reputable witnesses tend to be the most convincing.
 But less individual forms of evidence can work too, as discussed below.

-Because Form I-589 provides you with limited space to give your answers, you should attach a separate statement.
-Your written statement (declaration) should explain in detail why you left your home country, and why you are afraid to return there.
-Be sure to provide information about your race, nationality, ethnicity, religion, tribal and clan membership, or political affiliations, especially if you are applying for asylum due to having been hurt or threatened because of one of those factors.
-Your statement should help the Asylum Officer (or the Immigration Judge) better understand why you are applying for asylum.
+Your written statement should explain in detail why you left your home country and why you are afraid to return there.
+Explain what the U.S. government should understand about your race, nationality, ethnicity, religion, tribal and clan membership, or political affiliations, especially if you are applying for asylum due to having been hurt or threatened because of one of those factors.

 Describe specific incidents and dates, and include as much detail as you can remember, such as, "On March 3, 2022, I was informed that because of my religion, I was to be fired from my job."
 Do not simply write general statements, such as "I was discriminated against."
 If you cannot remember an exact date, state that you are estimating it.
 Focus on your persecution and/or fear of future persecution.
 Also discuss your family and close friends if they have been persecuted.

-Your declaration may be several pages long, depending on how many facts are relevant to your asylum claim.
-The more detailed, relevent facts you are able to include, the stronger your application will be.
+Your statement can be several pages long, depending on how many facts are relevant to your asylum claim.
+The more detailed, relevant facts you are able to include, the stronger your application will be.

 If possible, make sure to attach documents showing your membership in any group on account of which you claim persecution (for example, membership cards in political or religious groups).

-If available, also include materials that confirm what had happened to you in your home country, such as: photographs that show how you were harmed; threatening letters; or police or medical reports referring to the harm you had sustained.
+If available, also include materials that confirm what had happened to you in your home country, such as: photographs that show how you were harmed; threatening letters you received; or police or medical reports referring to the harm you sustained.

 Do NOT submit original versions of any of these documents.
 USCIS will probably never return them.
 Instead, submit copies of documents with your application, and bring all original documents to your asylum interview (or to immigration court if you are placed into removal proceedings).

 If you have physical signs of your persecution (such as scars, signs of female genital mutilation, or physical impairments due to your abuse), you should see a medical expert, who can examine you and then prepare a report.
 Immigrant assistance groups and lawyers often have lists of doctors who will do this for free.

-If possible, include any articles that help to explain what had happened to you.
+If possible, include any newspaper or other media articles that help to explain what had happened to you.
 The more specific they are to you, the better.
-For example, newspaper articles with a picture of you at a political rally or mentioning persecution of members of your religious organization or social group are very useful.
+For example, newspaper articles with a picture of you at a political rally or mentioning persecution of members of your religious organization or social group would be ideal.
 Helpful articles show that your story is consistent with what independent sources have said is occurring in your country.

-Even though they are long, include the entire reports.
-Simply highlight or underline (or otherwise point out) the information that is relevant to your claim.
+Even though they are long, include the entire reports on your country.
+Simply highlight or underline (or otherwise point out) the information that is most relevant to your claim.